Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 In addition to the already realized threat to people's privacy and other fundamental rights, numerous different harms and threats associated with recommender systems were pointed out by the respondents.
 Both individual harms and societal threats were raised.
 As can be seen from Table~\ref{tab: issues}, the most common concern was about disinformation, misinformation, and hate speech.

 It should be mentioned that there were several identical answers in this regard.
 These identical answers were submitted in English and particularly in German and French.
-It thus seems that a campaign was launched somewhere in the Internet for delivering this particular message to the DSA's open consultation.
+Although traceability is impossible without further data, it may thus be that a campaign was launched somewhere in the Internet for delivering this particular message to the DSA's open consultation.
 Nevertheless, there are still hundreds of unique and genuine answers about disinformation, misinformation, propaganda, hate speech, and related issues.
 The concern is real and pressing according to many EU citizens.

 What started out as a simple idea about contacting with other people and sharing photographs turned out to be a ``\textit{propaganda monster}''.\footnote{~2356} It was really shocking to many that platforms are allowed to make money from facilitating disinformation and hate.\footnote{~2476} It made people mad.\footnote{~2495} The facilitation was seen as intolerable to any healthy society.\footnote{~2206} The most common point in the hundreds of answers on this topic was that amplification and monetization of these should be outlawed and subjected to criminal justice.
 In other words, not only should those who spread disinformation and hate be held responsible, but also platforms should be subjected to both financial sanctions and criminal law as enablers of this conduct.\footnote{~74; 1082; 1398; 1758; 1769; 2216, \textit{inter alia}} As could be expected, this viewpoint of the majority was met with a concern about censorship expressed by a minority.\footnote{~943; 1320; 1426; 1567; 1832; 2800}